choraria/workspacedevs.com/README.md

     * `first-last` (i.e. first name and last name, seperated by a hyphen); feel free to add middle name too, as applicable
     * `.md` extension
     * example file name: `sourabh-choraria.md`
-* Use the following teamplate and replace the default values with your own
+* Use the following template and replace the default values with your own

     ```
     ---